Wanaka is a resort town on New Zealand’s South Island, set on Wanaka Lake and framed by snowcapped mountains.

-This chart can give you a rough idea of day to day costs (prices are in USD):
+This chart can give you a rough idea of day to day costs (prices are in NZD):

 - Learn to cook – Wanaka receives a lot of tourist traffic, you can expect to find high prices.
 You’re better off preparing your own meals to save yourself some money.